Sayantad/Lane-Detection/README.md

 3) Set the number of class in NUM_CLASSES

 #### Predicted Result
-The predicte result after 20000 iterations
+The predicted result after 20000 iterations:
 ![](Result.jpg)

 ## Future Work
- Future work is involved in increaseing the iou above 0.5.
+ Future work involves in increaseing the iou above 0.5.